Michael Harris II Player Props: Braves vs. Brewers

 - The pitching staff for the Brewers has a collective 8.5 K/9, which ranks 18th in the league.

-- The Brewers have a 3.94 team ERA that ranks 11th among all MLB pitching staffs.
+- The Brewers have a 3.96 team ERA that ranks 10th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.